 He faintly growled.
 He marched on past us.
 What was up with him?
 Wylie squeezed my arm and we started walking in sync after Lyle.

 We spent the rest of the day at a local tavern trading stories of our adventures over the past years.
-Eventually it got too late for Wylie and he retired to their shared room on the second floor of the tavern.
+Eventually, it got too late for Wylie and he retired to their shared room on the second floor of the tavern.

 Lyle and I sat around a circular, oak table in the dimly lit tavern.
 We were in a back corner, so we were away from the rowdy, loud crowd drinking and dancing around the front of the bar.
-The stench of sale ale hung in the air.
+The stench of stale ale hung in the air.
 Lyle swirled around the water in his mug, hunching over it.
 How could spinning water be that interesting?

 “What’s wrong?”
 I propped my chin into my hand with my elbow resting on the table.

 He jumped, knocking some of the water out of his mug onto the nicked table.
 “Nothing,” He averted his gaze as he rested his hands in his lap.

 I kicked him in one of his shins.
 “Come on Lyle, we’re family, you can tell me what’s wrong,”